-John Kerner is a former Commanding Officer in the British Army and is one of SaluteMyJob’s candidates, looking for Senior Management and Operations Director roles.
+John Kerner is a former Commanding Officer in the British Army and is one of SaluteMyJob’s candidates.
+He has recently taken up a senior management role at a major infrastructure organisation.
 He is experienced in logistics, business operations and media communications.
 John is currently helping transitioning Service men and women and has spoken at the Liquid List and written this fantastic article full of top tips, to make transition job searching just that little bit easier.

 1. Have a plan.

 This might seem like a no-brainer, but developing your own personal transition plan helps focus your time, effort and resources on securing a new job (not just any job, but one best for you and your future employer).
 It gives you a handrail to measure your performance against and is something to review when your situation changes (which it will).

 Put effort into building your network(s) early on, as doing so allows you to use them purposely when job hunting.
 LinkedIn is great for professional networking online, but works best when used alongside face-to-face networking events such as the Liquid List.
 Finding the best networking combination to suit your circumstances takes time, but my advice is to make use of every opportunity.
 Networking might not get your dream job, but it will help you get one step nearer.

 On leaving the Armed Forces you are less defined by 'what you were', so may need to better understand 'who you are?'
 Start by identifying what's really important to you and what your strengths are, before seeking feedback from others who know you well.
 Few people are solely driven by money for example.